-If you are feeling inspired to start online trading or investing, you may be interested to learn that at Admiral Markets, you can buy shares of the world's largest companies at competitive terms!
+If you are feeling inspired to start online trading or investing, you may be interested to learn that at Admirals, you can buy shares of the world's largest companies at competitive terms!

 - Opening an account with a minimum deposit of just €1

 - Using the world's number one multi-asset trading platform, MetaTrader 5, for free

 - Creating a passive stream of income by collecting dividend payments